 - Elephant's Toothpaste

 - H2 and He Balloons

 - Oscillating Reaction

-ICE staff has assembled 20 years of experience in reaching more than 70,000 people into a how-to guide: SPICE: A Guidebook for a Traveling Outreach Program.
-This book has detailed instructions for performing SPICE demonstrations including "scripts" of demonstrations, advice on gearing an activity to different audiences, notes on safety, a bibliography of demonstration source-books, and suggestions for hands-on activity events.
-It is available for purchase from the ICE Catalog.
+The ICE staff has assembled nearly 25 years of experience in reaching more than 70,000 into a how-to guide: SPICE: A Guidebook for a Traveling Outreach Program.
+This book has detailed instructions for performing SPICE demonstrations including "scripts" of demonstrations, advice on gearing an activity to different audiences, notes on safety, a bibliography of demonstration source books, and suggestions for hands-on activity events.
+It is available for purchase from the ICE Kits and Publications Catalog.